chris--young/Slacker/action_data/help.md

 *Slacker Help*

-Try the `list` action for a list of available actions.
+Try `list` to see available actions.